luizbgomide/sovereign/rules.md

 **More HP.** To determine their new maximum, they roll their hit die for each level they now possess, adding their Constitution modifier to each die and +2 if they have the Die Hard Focus.
 No individual die can be reduced below 1 point, even with a Constitution penalty.
 If the total roll is greater than their current maximum hit points, they take the roll.
 If less or equal, their maximum hit points increase by one.

-**Better Saves.** Their saving throw scores decrease by one, making it easier to suc- ceed on saving throws by rolling equal or over it.
+**Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws by rolling equal or over it.
 As a first level character has saving throw scores of 15, reaching second level would lower them to 14, modified by their appropriate attributes.

 **Improved Attack Bonus.** A Delver’s base attack bonus improves according to their level and their chosen class.

 **Gain Advancement Points.** A Delver who advances a level gains three advancement points they can spend on improving their skills or attributes.
 Experts and Partial Experts gain an extra bonus Advancement Point to spend (via Quick Learner), giving them four points each time they advance.

 The cost for improving a skill is listed below.
 Every skill level must be purchased in order; to gain level-1 in a skill you need to pay one point for level-0 and then two points for level-1.
 A PC must be the requisite minimum level to increase a skill to certain levels.
-Less hard- ened adventurers simply don’t have the focus and real-life experience to attain such a pitch of mastery.
+Less hardened adventurers simply don’t have the focus and real-life experience to attain such a pitch of mastery.

 | Skill Level | Point Cost | Min Delver Level |
 | ----------- | ---------- | ---------------- |